Skip to content

 Docker Compose

-The simples form of health check is to use the healthcheck directive in the docker-compose.yml file.
+The simplest form of health check is to use the healthcheck directive in the docker-compose.yml file.
 This is useful if you are deploying Chroma alongside other services that may depend on it.

 services: